pulilab/vue-django-feedback/docs/props.md

 # Props:

-> Most of the configuration is done trough props but several named slot are used as well
+> Most of the configuration is done through props but several named slots are used as well

 ## apiUrl
 - Type: `String`
 - Default: `/api/tickets/`

-Define the url where the component should post the submitted form, it is configured to work out of the box with django-simple-feedback
+Define the url where the component should post the submitted form.
+It is configured to work out of the box with django-simple-feedback

 ```html
 <vue-django-feedback api-url="my_own_url"></vue-django-feedback>